 The default value is 0, with numbers greater than zero representing a percentage of the traffic being inspected.
-This means that unless you change the value of the Edge_Security Edge dictionary, your WAF will be enabled but won't inspect any traffic.
-If the value is set to 100, all traffic (100%) will be passed through the edge security service.
-If the value is less than 100, a random sample of the specified percentage will be sent through the edge security service.
+This means that unless you change the value of the Edge\Security Edge dictionary, your WAF will be enabled but won't inspect any traffic.
+If the value is set to 100, all

-Note: The Edge_Security Edge dictionary no longer uses The DISABLED field.
+Note: The Edge\Security Edge dictionary no longer uses The DISABLED field.
 To control blocking and logging behavior of an edge security service or turn off agent configurations entirely, use the web interface instead.